x-dupuis/slope-path/README.md

 ```

 - compute its solution path as $\gamma \in (0, +\infty)$;
-- reproduce the experiments of the article *The Solution Path of SLOPE*.
+- reproduce the numerical experiments of the paper *The Solution Path of SLOPE*.